amyria3/SRR---Support-Russian-Resistance/ReadMe.md

 - animate clap-out
 - populate DB
 - remove x in search for other browsers
+- repair search (!)
+- add a second style for search-status feedback
-- show an adequate error message when no data
+- show an adequate error message when no data (√)
-- why are some cards rendered twice?!
-- update seedDocs to prevent double entries
+- update seedDocs to prevent double entries √
+- clapOut icon is missing dm-styling

 - add usedTags to seedDocs √
 - update ResourceType should be an array (√)